diegodoumecq/joymap/README.md

   Note: An *Effect* is an object of type *{ duration: number; weakMagnitude?: number; strongMagnitude?: number; }*

 * **isRumbleSupported(rawPad?: RawGamepad) => boolean | null** gives you whether the module's gamepad (or the one being passed as argument) supports rumble or not.
-Will return null only if called without arguments and no game pad has been assigned to the module.
+Will return null only if called without arguments and no gamepad has been assigned to the module.
 * **addRumble(effect: Effect | (Effect | number)[], channelName?: string) => void** lets you play a single effect or a timeline of different effects and pauses.
 The channelName is used to distinguish from various sources of rumbling, so they don't cancel each other.
 If a channelName is not provided then the 'default' channel is used.
 * **stopRumble(channelName?: string) => void** lets you stop all rumbling from a particular channel.
 If a channelName is not provided then the 'default' channel is used.

-We have an example of use in the examples folder.
-See **[How to run the examples](#how-to-run-the-examples)** section.

 ### Naming restrictions